Why Use This Data Source In Your Models?

 Weekly, ending Thursday

-The data shows autocorrection and a non-normal distribution.
-The data should be differenced.
+The data shows seasonality.
+The data should be adjusted.
 While the Order Norm transformation, provides the best normality, the Arcsin variable will also perform well.

 Data is unable to be distributed by time or geography.
 The roll up method used is Weighted Average.

 Data does not show strong auto correlation indicating no need for differencing